 Here is a step by step flow of how Gateway determines the location for an incoming DNS query:

-Step 1: DNS over HTTPS check and lookup based on hostname
+Step 1: Encrypted queries check and lookup based on hostname

-Check if the DNS query is using DNS over HTTPS.
+Check if the DNS query is using DNS over HTTPS or DNS over TLS.
 If yes, lookup location by the unique hostname.
 If not, go to step 2.

 Step 2: IPv4 check and lookup based on source IPv4 address